 Renovated our dining hall with new LED lighting and the commercial kitchen with new equipment.

-This year, we are excited that we have started a partnership with Grants to Green and the Community Foundation of Greater Atlanta in our greening efforts.
+We are excited that we have started a partnership with Grants to Green and the Community Foundation of Greater Atlanta in our greening efforts.
 Atlanta Mission was a recipient of the Grants to Green Assessment Grant for My Sister’s House, our women’s and children’s campus.

 Grants to Green provided a comprehensive facility assessment that has given us a complete review of how we might change the environment where our clients live and where we work in an effort to create a healthier atmosphere and to save on operating costs.
-We look forward to working with Grants to Green and other loyal partners in 2017 to help implement the recommendations as outlined in the assessment report.
+We look forward to working with Grants to Green and other loyal partners to help implement the recommendations as outlined in the assessment report.